Wandalen/wTesting/doc/version.eng/README.md

 <details><summary><a href="./concept/TestCase.md">
       Test case
   </a></summary>
- Test case or group of test checks is one or more test checks with an accompanying code combined into a logical unit to test the functionality of an aspect of a test object.
+ Test case or group of test checks are one or more test checks with an accompanying code combined into a logical unit to test the functionality of an aspect of a test object.
 </details>
 <details><summary><a href="./concept/TestCase.md">
       Group of test checks